biati-digital/alfred-calculate-anything/README.md

 ### Currency Configuration
+By default the workflow will use exchangerates api to make the conversion, exchangerates has only support for 32 currencies, if you need support for all the currencies that this worflow includes you need to get a FREE API Key from https://fixer.io it takes less than a minute.

 You can configure the currency with the options below.

-- **calculate set currency MXN** This will become your base currency, if you type 100eur it will automatically be converted to mxn
+- **calculate set currency MXN**

+This will become your base currency, if you type 100eur it will automatically be converted to mxn

-- **calculate set currency locale en_US** used to give format to the converted amount
+- **calculate set currency locale en_US**

+Used to give format to the converted amount

+- **calculate set fixerapi {yourapihere}**

+Set your fixer API Key for support more currencies

 ### Currency Symbols
 You can use currency symbols in your query for example **100¥ to €** will be converted to 100JPY to EUR, here is a list of available symbols.